jasalt/bvv/README.md

 Personal WordPress development setup helper tool for VVV Vagrant extending `config.yml` for it's configuration.

+Depends on `yq`, `rsync`, `ssh` and expects WP-CLI to be available on remote WP instances.
+Additionally uses `lnav` for `bvv logs` command.
+Written on Bash 5.1

 Work in progress but implemented commands should mostly work.

-Config format may change slightly in future.

 See issues section in bottom of this document.

 Main repository for this project with issue tracker is at [https://codeberg.org/jasalt/bvv](Codeberg).

-Pulls remote server state (database and `wp-content`) to local environment with `bvv pull` similar way to [Wordmove](https://github.com/welaika/wordmove/) and other tools.
-Expects (e.g. theme or plugin) changes to be versioned with `git` for pushing back to remote.

-Depends on rsync, ssh and expects WP-CLI to be installed on remotes, written on Bash (5.1.15).

-Additionally uses `lnav` for `bvv logs` command.

 # Docs

 ## Extended VVV `config.yml` format

+Config format is may change slightly in future.

 Custom configuration used by the tool is defined under `bvv` keyword in VVV [custom site template](https://github.com/Varying-Vagrant-Vagrants/custom-site-template/blob/master/README.md) located at `$VVV_ROOT/config/config.yml`.